Research Programs through Virginia Tech

 Scroll down to search through deadlines or click one of the opportunities listed below to jump to a description.

-Many deadlines have passed, but do not let that discourage you!
-Check out our version of 'help wanted' ads posted by faculty in the URO Database, and/or the listing of opportunities outside of VT.
+If a deadline has passed, do not let that discourage you!
+Check out our version of 'help wanted' ads posted by faculty in the URO Database, and/or SOURCE a multidisciplinary undergraduate research resource blog run by our ambassadors.
 For up-to-date infomation like this, sign up for the OUR newsletter.

 And remember, its never too early to start planning for next year.
 Programs for which the deadlines have passed but that will open again in Fall of 2017 or early Spring of 2018 are listed at the bottom of the page.
 Be sure to keep them in mind as you map out your time as an undergraduate student.